abikesa/provocateur/kitabo/ensi/ukuzula/02_epistemology.md

 4. 🦈✂️🛟 Shark/Scissors/Life-Raft (Discernment)
 5. 🏝️ Island (Meaning)

-This model underlies all of Ukubona’s architecture.
+This model underlies all of Ukubona’s architecture.# flick 20250409213605-9Bvg